A Brazilian New Year’s Eve: Fun Traditions & Superstitions

 In Brazil, you must wear colored underwear on New Year’s (yes, under your white clothing, and yes, you will be jumping in the water!).
 Make sure to choose the color carefully, because they all have different meanings.

-Key to Underwear Colors and their Meaning:
+Key to Underwear Colors and their Meaning in Brazil:

 - Branco (white) = paz e harmonia (peace and harmony)